On people’s wishlists for places to visit, it would be no surprise if Malta ranks high.

 Getting Around Gozo To See The Sights

-So on this trip to Gozo, for all of these sights that we visited… Max and I walked or took the Malta Public Transport buses.
+So on this trip to Gozo, for all of these sights that we visited… Paul and I walked or took the Malta Public Transport buses.

 The buses are easy to work out, but if you’re short on time, this may not be the best option for you.
 And, that’s because some of the buses only run every hour or so.
 Thus, if you miss a bus then that’s hours of waiting.

 Plus, use the bus timetables as a guide, because they can be late or not even run!